rticommunity/rticonnext-vc-copilot/README.md

 If you do not log in, the Connext expert will ask you to log in when you try to ask a question.

-## Release Notes

-### 0.0.2 (Beta)

-Added support for commands to start RTI tools from the chat window and to show information about the Connext versions installed on your system.

-Added support for streaming.

-### 0.0.1 (Beta)

-Initial release of Connext for Github Copilot